-B+T Current Response: Acknowledged.
+B+T Response: Acknowledged.
 The plans have been updated to address snow storage with relation to resource areas.
-Applicant Response: No response required

 20. We recommend that the Applicant consider using native non-cultivars in the landscape design, but at a minimum that only native non-cultivars be planted within areas subject to Conservation Commission jurisdiction.